Keck-DataReductionPipelines/OsirisDRP/drizzle3D/EXAMPLE.md

 python drizzle3D_fast.py /Users/Geoff/drizzle_file contSub_Central_170517.fits contSub_Central_170518_new.fits contSub_Central_170519.fits -1 0.05 -1 -1 -1

 Above command ask drizzle3D_fast.py to drizzle three files (contSub_Central_170517.fits, contSub_Central_170518_new.fits, and contSub_Central_170519.fits) inside the directory, /Users/Geoff/drizzle_file, into fine grid with 0.05'' per pixel.
 The method to find the position is using dither pattern (default) inside a text file, config_input.
 It stacking every 10 channels (default) in the output data cube.
 The stacking method is average (default). the fractional pixel is 0.7 (default).
+It output drizzled_cube.fits and drizzled_cover.fits inside the same file directory, /Users/Geoff/drizzle_file.